karanbamrah23/Induction-2025/Karan-Codes.md

 5. BEEE class by Simranjeet kaur (2:30pm to 3:30pm)
     * In this lecture we went to auditorium for an interaction with sir and he gave us information about our carrier.

+   # Day 19

+1. PPS class by Sunil saharan sir (8:30am to 10:30am)
+     * It was a free lecture and in free timw i explored micrsoft visual studio code.

+2. Chemistry lab class by Mandeep mam (10:30am to 12:30pm)
+      * Today mam gave us instructions that how to perform an experiment and our second experiment was to check the amount of chlorine content present in water.
+After listening to all the instructions we proceded to perform the experiment and got the accurate readings.

+3. Mentoring class by mentor: Randeep kaur (1:30pm to 2:30pm)
+   * we had done aptitude questions which will help us in final year placements.

+ 4. English class by Parneet kaur mam (2:30pm to 3:30pm)
+     * Today mam started with the first unit which was about communication and mam gave us a brief description about topics of that unit.